th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 the same network (layer)?

-My answer is not proven and therefore not conclusive, but I think yes, any public Internet -- where it is possible for any end-user to reach any application at scale -- will always need at least one (unicast) layer that spans most of the systems on the network and thus a global address space.
-In the current Internet, applications are identified by an IP address and port, and the Domain Name System (DNS) maps the host name to an IP address (or a set of IP addresses).
+My answer is not proven and therefore not conclusive, but I think yes, any public Internetwork at scale -- where it is possible for any end-user to reach any application -- will always need at least one (unicast) layer that spans most of the systems on the network and thus a global address space.
+In the current Internet, applications are identified by an IP address and (well-defined) port, and the Domain Name System (DNS) maps the host name to an IP address (or a set of IP addresses).
 In any general Internetwork, if applications were in private networks, we would need a system to find the (private network, node name in private network) for some application, and every end-host would need to reach that system, which -- unless I am missing something big -- means that system will need a global address space[^14].

+### Multi-homing

 ### Dealing with limited link capacity